dotnet-social/community/README.md

 Data on the server are copied on the azure blob storage account each night, using the `/scripts/backup.sh` script.
 This script upload backup data each day, keeping last 7 days by using the current day of week as a part of the remote url.

+If any maintenance is scheduled, it will be announced on the mastodon instance, on my mastodon account and an issue will be created here.

+I have also setup a simple status page here: https://stats.uptimerobot.com/0PKV1ukWWx

 ## Mastodon instance